Head of radius

-The head of the radius has a cylindrical form, and on its upper surface is a shallow cup or fovea for articulation with the capitulum of the humerus.
+radius, one of the two large bones of the forearm.
+It has a cylindrical form, and on its upper surface is a shallow cup or fovea for articulation with the capitulum of the humerus.
 The circumference of the head is smooth; it is broad medially where it articulates with the radial notch of the ulna, narrow in the rest of its extent, which is embraced by the annular ligament.

 Articular surfaces

 The head of the radius is shaped to articulate with a complex of articular surfaces during both flexion-extension at the elbow and supination-pronation in the forearm:

 Humeroradial joint

 The head's proximal surface is concave and cup-shaped to correspond to the spherical surface of the capitulum of the humerus.
 The radius can thus glide on the capitulum during elbow flexion-extension while simultaneously rotate about its own main axis during supination-pronation.

 Between the capitulum and the trochlea of the humerus is the capitulotrochlear groove.
 A semi-lunar surface around the circumference of head is shaped to articulate continuously with this groove.

 The capitulum does not extend to the posterior side of the humerus and, consequently, during full elbow extension only the anterior half of the head articulates with the capitulum.
 In full flexion the head similarly reaches beyond the capitulum to enter the shallow radial fossa on the anterior side of the humerus.